niklasbuschmann/contrast/index.md

 My [Linktree](https://linktr.ee/renekooiker) has all my publications.
 Check out my traditional cv and resume here.

 Let's chat!
-Find my email, LinkedIn, and GitHub in the sidebar.
+Find my email, LinkedIn, Mastodon, and GitHub in the sidebar.